 Some species including Day-flying Burnets come with club-like antennae.
 But some species have less hair than butterflies.

 Moths Are Not Harmful: Myth

-- FOR SENIOR DOGS: BLUE Life Protection Formula senior dog food contains glucosamine and chondroitin to help support joint health and overall mobility...
+- SUPPORTS HEALTH OF SENIOR DOGS: Contains glucosamine and chondroitin to help support joint health and overall mobility with essential proteins and...

 Are adult moths dangerous?
 What makes these tiny creatures dangerous and harmful?
 Many people have the perception that moths cannot be harmful since they cannot sting or bite.
 But these creatures can be dangerous to humans as well as their pets.

 If you’re trying to get rid of moth larvae or signs of moth infestation in your home, vinegar is a great option for cleaning surfaces.
 Vinegar is an effective natural disinfectant that can eradicate moth larvae and prevent them from coming back.